mas-bandwidth/yojimbo/BUILDING.md

 This testbed connects local 64 clients to a secure server in the same process and exchanges packets, messages and blocks continuously between them.
 Packets are still encrypted and sent over sockets so performance is representative of real world usage of the library.

 The good news: The performance is very good, and after fixing some minor hotspots (see CHANGES.md) the total cost of libyojimbo library is smaller than the time it takes to call sendto/recvfrom, and much, much less than the time spent encrypting and decrypting packets inside libsodium.

-This means that the actual performance cost of libyojimbo connection management and serializing packets is neglible.

 If you'd like to look at the profile results yourself, you'll need a copy of Visual Studio 2015 (Community edition is fine).